dpsd19116/Interaction-Design-Project-Assignment/our_report/README.md

 # 1st Deliverable
-Brief:We are going to desing a led lamp that turns on the led lights when the room is dark enought.Also the led lights will change colors depending the mood.
+Brief:We are going to design a led lamp that turns on the led lights when the room is dark enought.Also the led lights will change colors depending the mood.

 Reasearch:
 1)Analyse people:The main target group will be people that want an inconventional lamp.